Photos of Me

 I'm currently working on a 7.5 in model railroad.
 This has been a dream of mine for a while.
 Currently approx 250 ft of track has been layed and I am done the first loop (phase 1).
 This loop has curves of approx 25-30 ft radius.

-Phase 2 is a loop to the front of the property with a reversing loop.
+Phase 2 is a loop to the front of the property.
 Phase 3 will be a long siding from the station to the line which goes to the reversing loop.

 this is due to the handmade ties that I was doing before I got a better saw.